Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: This was entirely review, but was definitely still worthwhile.
 Looking forward to reading the ES6 YDKJS book in the future!

+## Day 33: July 31, 2019

+**Today's Progress**: I started the ideation/wireframing steps of a flashcard app.

+**Thoughts**: I chatted with a programmer coworker today who gave me some good advice.
+I decided to start a new project that will be beneficial for my learning now and in the future--a flashcard application.
+It will have 3 modes: review, quiz, and matching.

 ```
 var Car = function(speed) {  var result = {};
   result.speed = speed;